princebillygk/myblogs/_notes/python-programing-notes.markdown

-str.upper() #converts string to uppercase str.title() #capitalizes only first letter and makes lower case all other letters str.lower() #converts string to lowercase
+str.upper() #converts string to uppercase str.title() #capitalizes only first letter and makes lower case all other letters str.lower() #converts string to lowercase str.count("e") # Count the number of occurance of a certain substring str.index("r") # Get the index of first occurance of a substring str.endswith("r") # Check if a string ends with certain substring

 #strip
 str.strip() #removes whitespaces arround the string